davidpaps/algorithms/README.md

 - When useing DFS, it is probable you will traverse through more edges to reach the destination from a source.
 It is more suitable when there are solutions awy from the souce (BFS is the inverse of this).

+- See the [Depth First Search](python/depth_first_search.py) file for a working example of the BFS algorithm, written in Python.

 - DFS has a Big O of **_O(V+E)_** (V for number of `Vertices` (Nodes) and E for Edges)

 ---